NiklasPeterson/github-flow/README.md

 ![3](3.png)

-Once you feel that your work related to the feature_x branch is done and ready for code review, it's time to create a Pull Request.
+Once you feel that your work related to the feature/x branch is done and ready for code review, it's time to create a Pull Request.
 A Pull Request notifies people you have changes ready for them to consider or review.

 Adding Reviewers: The persons who are going to do a code review and test your PR (1-2 that has relevance to the work you have done) Adding Assignees: Yourself and your co-worker (the people who are working on the branch)